bevy-cheatbook/bevy-cheatbook/src/programming/plugins.md

 Plugins give you a nice way to publish Bevy-based libraries for other people to easily include into their projects.

-If you intend to publish plugins as crates for public use, you should read [the official guidelines for plugin authors][bevy::plugins_guidelines].

 Don't forget to submit an entry to [Bevy Assets][bevyassets] on the official website, so that people can find your plugin more easily.
 You can do this by making a PR in [the Github repo][project::bevyassets].